AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

   </tr>
   <tr>
    <td><strong>Interactive Image</strong></td>
-   <td>Hotspots are added to portions of an image that a customer can then click for additional details or for purchasing directly from a website's category, home, or landing pages.</td>
+   <td>Hotspots are added to portions of an image that a customer can then click for more details or for purchasing directly from a website's category, home, or landing pages.</td>
   </tr>
   <tr>
    <td><strong>Interactive Video</strong></td>
-   <td>Thumbnails are added to timeline segments in a video that a customer can then click for additional details or for purchasing directly from a website's category, home, or landing pages.</td>
+   <td>Thumbnails are added to timeline segments in a video that a customer can then click for more details or for purchasing directly from a website's category, home, or landing pages.</td>
   </tr>
   <tr>
    <td><strong>Mixed Media</strong></td>